-Any recommendations following each review will be forwarded to the Board for consideration and approval.
-The Board will also review the methodology and Operating Guidelines & Principles on an annual basis.
+Any recommendations following each review will be forwarded to the NZFBF Board for consideration and approval.
+The Board will also review all methodologies and the Operating Guidelines & Principles on an annual basis.
 If any changes are required, the Board will determine if a consultation is needed (see section 4.2).

-The NZFBF will publish or make available a summary of such reviews where material revisions have been made to the methodology, including the rationale for the revisions with appropriate time frames for implementation.
+NZFBF will publish or make available a summary of such reviews where material revisions have been made to the methodology, including the rationale for the revisions with appropriate time frames for implementation.